Giuseppe Verdi: Memorials and cultural portrayals

-Verdi has been the subject of a number of film and stage works.
+Verdi has been the subject of several film and stage works.
 These include the 1938 film directed by Carmine Gallone, Giuseppe Verdi, starring Fosco Giachetti; the 1982 miniseries, The Life of Verdi, directed by Renato Castellani, where Verdi was played by Ronald Pickup, with narration by Burt Lancaster in the English version; and the 1985 play After Aida, by Julian Mitchell (1985).
-He is a character in the 2011 opera Risorgimento! by Italian composer Lorenzo Ferrero, written to commemorate the 150th anniversary of Italian unification of 1861.
+He is a character in the 2011 opera Risorgimento! by Italian composer Lorenzo Ferrero.

 Verdi today

 Verdi's operas are frequently staged around the world.
-All of his operas are available in recordings in a number of versions, and on DVD – Naxos Records offers a complete boxed set.
+All of his operas are available in recordings, and on DVD – Naxos Records offers a complete boxed set.

 Modern productions may differ substantially from those originally envisaged by the composer.
 Jonathan Miller's 1982 version of Rigoletto for English National Opera, set in the world of modern American mafiosi, received critical plaudits.
 But the same company's staging in 2002 of Un ballo in maschera as A Masked Ball, directed by Calixto Bieito, including "satanic sex rituals, homosexual rape, [and] a demonic dwarf", got a general critical thumbs down.